aayushdhiman/aayushdhiman/README.md

  - I'm Aayush, a college student interested in machine learning, forensics, and reverse engineering
  - Currently, I'm working on projects that use disassemblers and debuggers to crack encryption software.
- - If you want to reach me, please DM me on Instagram at @aayush_d10 or on Discord at Prosper#6142.
+ - If you want to reach me, please DM me on Instagram at @aayush_d10.

 ## My Activities